 Selling your home is a big decision, and when you want to get the most value out of your home, it’s best to have someone helping you through the process.
 With the resources you receive from having a listing agent, you can benefit from the added value, which most often outweighs the amount you may pay in commission.
 Even more, having a seller’s agent can persuade buyers and their agents to work with you instead of fearing working with a homeowner.

 Another situation that can arise where you want a listing agent with you is when the buyer doesn’t have an agent themselves.
 In this scenario, at least one of you should have a professional for all matters relating to real estate to protect you from potential problems that can arise during and after the process.
+In some cases, your agent may also want to represent the buyer too.
+There are laws that cover these situations so make sure to know all the different types of real estate agency to know your rights and obligations.

 A listing agent helps you when negotiations become problematic instead of allowing the buyer and their agents to haggle.
 When you are concerned about a commission, know this: without a listing agent, you may not sell your home for the amount you want.
 Don’t let the idea of paying someone deter you from hiring a professional.
 Unless you are a listing agent yourself, it’s always best to have someone with experience helping you throughout the entire process.